quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

-Where endpoints and the intermediaries that support them do not depend on the QUIC Bit having a fixed value, sending the same value in every packet is more of liability than an asset.
+Where endpoints and the intermediaries that support them do not depend on the QUIC Bit having a fixed value, sending the same value in every packet is more of a liability than an asset.
 If systems come to depend on a fixed value, then it might become infeasible to define a version of QUIC that attributes semantics to this bit.